DaveMadden/DaveMadden/README.md

 ## About Me

 - 🔭 I’m currently building an AI-powered interactive video tutor with Kyron Learning.
-- ⠕ Formerly at [Replit](www.replit.com) where I worked on internal tools like:
+- ⠕ Formerly at [Replit](www.replit.com) where I worked on things like:
   - bug triage bots
+  - bug fixes
-  - documentation
+  - documentation (code and content)
-  - changelog
+  - changelog (code and content)
+  -
 - 🌱 I’m currently learning: GraphQL + Apollo
 - 🤔 What I want to learn next: Clojure (I love functional programming and am fascinated by the potential of a purpose-built FP language)
 - 📫 How to reach me: superdavedadev at gmail